jcunanan05/wordpress-playground/README.md

-# Docker Wordpress
+# Wordpress Playground

-Configured Wordpress Development environment powered by Docker.
+Messing around with wordpress.
+Powered by docker.

-## Why?
+## Running locally

-I experienced the pain of troubleshooting / setting up wordpress dev environment in my local machine.
-And Docker is a good solution for that.

-### How to run
+You need docker to be installed in your local machine.

+To run:

+- `docker-compose up -d`

+To stop and remove all containers and volumes

--
+- `docker-compose down --volumes`